Fliegerführer Atlantik: Göring and Raeder

 On 4 February 1937 Göring invited Raeder to a private conference with the aim of sidelining the proposals.
 At the meeting, held on 11 March, Raeder handed Göring a detailed memorandum asking for naval aviation to be seconded, permanently, to the navy as it was in the best position to understand naval–air requirements.
 Raeder found support from the commander-in-chief of the Wehrmacht (German armed forces) Werner von Blomberg.
-Blomberg summarily confirmed the current proposals.
-However, the meeting did not completely resolve the question over which service should be responsible for aerial operations at sea, with future aircraft carrier forces a future consideration.
-The naval staff recognised the defective proposal, and complained again at the absence of a clear resolution.
-On 10 March a new conference was organised with Albert Kesselring, then the Chief of the General Staff, and Göring on 1 April and 10 May without result.
-Göring persceived Blomberg's and Raeder's proposals as power-grabbing, and he refused to commit air units to naval command during specific operations.
+Blomberg summarily confirmed the current proposals but the meeting did not completely resolve the question over which service should be responsible for aerial operations at sea, with aircraft carrier forces a future consideration.
+The naval staff recognised the defective proposal and complained again at the absence of a clear resolution.
+On 10 March a new conference was organised with Albert Kesselring, Oberkommando der Luftwaffe Chief of the General Staff and Göring on 1 April and 10 May without result.
+Göring perceived Blomberg's and Raeder's proposals as power-grabbing and he refused to commit air units to naval command during specific operations.
 Perhaps exasperated and defeated, Raeder noted on 20 May 1937, "Commander in Chief, Navy has decided that the demand of command by the Navy over all Naval Air units shall not be voiced."
 Raeder noted that Göring would probably never agree to dividing his service.

 The Kriegsmarine—Luftwaffe dispute rumbled on through 1937 and 1938.
 Göring did not openly reject the claim of the navy on technical grounds, nor did he deny the importance of air power in sea warfare, which gave him plenty of latitude in discussions.
 Rather, Göring feigned willingness to cooperate, but only really did so in matters and ways that the Luftwaffe could profit from the operational research of the Kriegsmarine.
 Göring ordered the dismemberment of naval–air activities and organisations at his own discretion and according to his own plans.
 Göring was named Hitler's deputy for the Four Year Plan and he was now in a position to govern all policy concerning the allocation of aerial resources weakening the position of the navy.
 Final confirmation of how the air and sea arms were to interact was decided at a conference on 27 February 1939, and ratified by a memorandum drawn up by Karl Bodenschatz (adjutant to Göring) signed by Göring and Raeder.
 The former would retain all control over naval air units and operational control would be exercised by a Luftwaffe liaison officer assigned to the Kriegsmarine.